ostrufka/algorithms/readme.md

   > Double linked list is good to implement queue (deque in python).
   Ex: [arithmetic_expression_evaluation.py] [queue_with_deque.py]

-**Sorting**: process of ordering elements from an object collection
+**SORTING**: process of ordering elements from an object collection
   > Transitive property: a < b and b < c -> a < c
   > Different between sort and sorted (for python):
     * sort: method -> original_list.sort() - change the original list object by sorting its elements (return None) - consume less memory